rdsea/bigdataplatforms/tutorials/basickafka/README.md

 Running a Kafka cluster in a container is different from running a single instance as many environment variables have to be configured.
 The docker-compose file for the services is *docker-compose3.yml*.
 The configuration in the file allows us to use a global Kafka Broker.

 _Note: In the `KAFKA_CFG_ADVERTISED_LISTENERS` setting, be sure to update the `EXTERNAL`  setting for hostname/external ip of the machine instance.
-Otherwise, this won't be accessible from any system outside the `localhost`_
+Otherwise, this won't be accessible from any system outside the `localhost`_(check https://github.com/bitnami/containers/tree/main/bitnami/kafka for seeing configuration paramters with bitnami kafka containers)

 > Example: KAFKA_CFG_ADVERTISED_LISTENERS=PLAINTEXT://kafka-1:19092,PLAINTEXT_HOST://195.148.21.10:9093